 Synopsis

 Steve Connolly played lead guitar on some of the most memorable tracks of the eighties as part of Paul Kelly’s band, The Coloured Girls (later renamed The Messengers).
 Those riffs from ‘To Her Door’, ‘Leaps and Bounds’ and ‘Before Too Long’ are Steve’s.
 You’ve been humming them for decades.
 His sound was as crucial to the tracks as Kelly’s poetic lyrics.
 Steve’s talent was cut short at the ‘too young’ age of 36 however, passing away suddenly in May of 1995.
 As time goes by Steve’s tracks and production are being re-recorded.
 The thread of his influence has been diluted.
 Other guitarists now play those lead breaks but never with the same touch.
-Steve held firm views on many topics but that stubborn, opinionated trait was only seeking to push creativity forward, to make the song better.
-Instead of guitar noodling, Steve surrendered himself to the melody, serving the story of the song.
-Very much Australia’s David Gilmour or Mark Knopfler.
-Steve’s guitar reminds us there is beauty in simplicity, in saying more with less.
-His direct melodic style influenced many modern guitarists, and his early promotion of First Nations musical voices should be recognised.
+Steve held firm views on many topics but that stubborn, opinionated trait was only seeking to push creativity forward, to make the song better, serving the melody.
+His guitar reminds us there is beauty in simplicity, in saying more with less.
+Is it craft or art.
+The debate rages long.

 Story

-By all accounts Steve was devastated at the end of The Messengers’ run.
-But he picked himself up and expanded his skills with the Celtic folk rock of The Troubles as well as recording a demo with Steve Lucas (of X).
-Never one to stand still he turned his hand to producing.
-Taking the reins for albums with Kaarin Fairfax and Kev Carmody before co-producing Archie Roach’s ‘Charcoal Lane’ and producing and playing with Sherry Rich and The Grievous Angels.
+When the Messengers folded Steve returned to Melbourne.
+But it was hard to climb back to those heights again quickly.
+He expanded his skills with the Celtic folk rock of The Troubles as well as recording a demo with Steve Lucas (of X).
+Never one to stand still he turned his hand to producing, taking the reins for albums with Kaarin Fairfax and Kev Carmody.
+He had already co-produced Archie Roach’s ‘Charcoal Lane’ in 1989 and found he enjoyed that type of work.
+He would also play on and produce an EP for Sherry Rich and The Grievous Angels.
 But by 1994 Steve’s long neglected health began failing.
 Like many at the time, his dabbling turned to substance abuse and exacerbated an underlying condition.
-But Steve loved his rock ‘n roll life and never thought he could fail.
-He started up his own band, The Usual Suspects, working with ex-Divinyls bassist Tim Millikan.
-He had recorded all instruments and his voice and was soon to start mixing the album when he fell seriously ill.
-An infection and cardiac issues combined and after a short stay in hospital he passed away from a bacterial infection of the heart.
+His new band, The Usual Suspects, began working with ex-Divinyls bassist/producer and engineer Tim Millikan.
+He had recorded all instruments and his voice and was soon to start mixing the album when he fell seriously ill and passed away from a bacterial infection of the heart.
 His last album was posthumously released.

-Thank you to those who have agreed to be interviewed.
+Thank you to those who have agreed to be interviewed – it’s a long list of independent music greats.

 Production Stage